Job title Head of Marketing and Communications

 Employer Bolton Wanderers

-You must enjoy working in sport, but does it involve long and unsociable hours?
+You must enjoy working in sports marketing, but does it involve long and unsociable hours?

 What else would you be looking for in a candidate?